Large eddy simulation of flow in porous media: Analysis of the commutation error of the double-averaged equations: Results

-Both \(\vec{u}\), \(p\) and the product \(\vec{u}\vec{u}\) were filtered from the reference simulation to obtain values of filtered fields and \(\tnsr{\tau}\) according to \eqref{eq::tau}.
-Additionally, using the pressure and derivatives of velocity on the boundaries, the drag term \(\vec{F}\) was evaluated.
-These operations were initially done on a smaller filtering domain (depicted in Figure \ref{fig:domain} with red lines), to separate errors related to explicit filtering and computation of unclosed terms from boundary-related commutation errors.
-This case will be henceforth denoted as \textbf{case A}.
-A comparison of filtered and reference velocity and pressure along the \(x\) axis can be seen in Figure \ref{fig:fields_small}.
-Both filtered fields approach their unfiltered values far away from the obstacle.
+The PRS has been filtered to obtain \(\vec{u}\), \(p\), the product \(\vec{u}\vec{u}\) and \(\tnsr{\tau}\).
+Additionally, the drag term \(\vec{F}\) was evaluated using the pressure and derivatives of velocity on the boundaries.
+At first, these operations were done on a smaller filtering domain (depicted in Figure~\ref{fig:domain} with red lines), to separate the errors related to explicit filtering and the computation of the unclosed terms from the boundary-related commutation errors.
+The computed fields constitute the results set G1-A. The filter size was set as \(\ell_V=4\sqrt{\pi/6}a\).
+A comparison of filtered and reference velocity and pressure along the \(x\)-axis can be seen in Figure~\ref{fig:fields_small}.
+Additionally, the distribution of resolved and filtered velocity fields is visible respectively in Figures~\ref{fig:vel_resolved} and~\ref{fig:small_vel}.
+The distribution of filtered velocity is visibly smeared, however, both filtered fields approach their unfiltered values far away from the obstacle.

-Distributions of filtered velocity magnitude and porosity are visible in Figures \ref{fig:small_vel} and \ref{fig:small_por}.
-The error of the filtering (related to kernel clipping) manifests itself as inaccurately computed porosity, which never reaches value of 1 in free fluid.
-The magnitudes of \(\vec{F}\) and \(\nabla\cdot\phi_{VT}\tnsr{\tau}\) are presented in fig.\ \ref{fig:small_F} and \ref{fig:small_tau}.
-To test the accuracy of the computation of \(\tnsr{\tau}\) and \(\vec{F}\), residual of double-averaged momentum equation was computed (since no filtering near boundaries occurs and \(\ell_V = \text{const.}\) the terms \(\vec{F}^{\nabla \ell_V}\) and \(\vec{F}^b\) are set to 0).
-The error of momentum equation is normalised with maximum imbalance of the stationary equations without the source term, i.e.\ \(\max |(\partial \DAvg{u_i u_j} / \partial x_j + \partial \DAvg{\sigma_{ij}} / \partial x_j)|\), and denoted \(\vec{e}_{\text{mom}}\).
-Its maximal and average values are presented in the table \ref{tab:error_table}.
+The error related to clipping of the filtering molecule manifests itself as inaccurately computed porosity (Figure~\ref{fig:small_por}), which never reaches a value of 1 in the free fluid.
+The magnitude of \(\vec{F}\) is presented in Figure~\ref{fig:small_F}.
+To test the accuracy of the explicit filtering procedure, the residual of the double-averaged momentum equation was computed.
+Since no filtering near boundaries occurs and \(\ell_V = \text{const.}\) all of the commutation error terms are set to 0.
+The error of the momentum equation is normalised with the maximum imbalance of the stationary equations without the source term, i.e.\ \(\max |(\partial \DAvg{u_i u_j} / \partial x_j + \partial \DAvg{\sigma_{ij}} / \partial x_j)|\), and denoted \(\vec{e}_{\text{mom}}\).
+Its maximal and average values are presented in Table~\ref{tab:error_table}.
 Since there is no need to evaluate source terms for the continuity equation for this filtering domain, normalised values of continuity errors were not computed.
-Resultant errors are the product of several operations applied sequentially, as the evaluation of the momentum residual requires the computation of reference results (discretization errors), filtering and surface integration (approximate kernel representation) and evaluation of gradients on the filtering mesh (second discretization error).